serbrio/mooc_csb_2025/Project_I/REPORT.md

 **Cryptographic Failures** \
 Sensitive data (in this case, private messages) not encrypted at rest, allowing a SQL injection flaw to retrieve this data.

 As described in [Flaw 3](#flaw-3), [SQL injection](screenshots/flaw-3-before-3.png) can [reveal](screenshots/flaw-3-before-4.png) messages of other users.
-And as the data is not encrypted, attacker can gain access to the personal, and sensitive data.
+And as the messages are not encrypted, attacker can gain access to the personal, and sensitive data.

 ## Fix
 Make sure, django-fernet-encrypted-fields package is installed: \